zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 > [!NOTE]
 > A roaming folder (or, if you are using folder redirection, a caching manager) is required to ensure that the Teams app has the runtime data and files required to run the application.
 This folder is necessary to mitigate network latency issues or network glitches, which would otherwise cause application errors and a slow experience due to unavailable data and files.

-There are a variety of caching manager solutions available, such as [FSLogix](/fslogix/overview).
+There are various caching manager solutions available, such as [FSLogix](/fslogix/overview).
 Consult your caching manager provider for specific configuration instructions.

 ##### Teams cached content exclusion list for non-persistent setup